McAllister-NOAA/OSU-Extraction_Protocol/OSU_Extraction_Protocol.md

 ## BACKGROUND

-This document describes the 2021 Oregon State University Center for Genome Research and Biocomputing (CGRB; currently Center for Quantitative Life Sciences, CQLS) protocol to extract DNA from sterivex and disc filters.
+This document describes the 2021 Oregon State University Center for Genome Research and Biocomputing (CGRB; currently Center for Quantitative Life Sciences, CQLS) protocol to extract DNA from sterivex and disc filters on behalf of the PMEL OME group.

 ### Summary

-Nucleic acid extraction from the sterivex filters using the Qiagen DNeasy Blood and Tissue Kit with some modifications to the manufacturer’s protocol.
-These extraction protocols, adapted from [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683), are used by the NOAA PMEL Ocean Molecular Ecology (OME) Group.
+Nucleic acid extraction from various filter types is described with varying lysis steps/volumes.
+After lysis, all samples were extracted via the Omega BioTek Blood and Tissue HDQ kit (M6399), run on a KingFisher Flex (ThermoFisher) robot using deep 96-well plates and magnet.
+All samples were quantified via the Quant-iT dsDNA high sensitivity kit (ThermoFisher).
+Extraction protocols for sterivex filters were adapted from [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683).

 ### Method Description and Rationale

-The [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683) protocol is a widely used, highly reproducible, and easily executable DNA extraction protocol from Sterivex filters.
-Sterivex filters are a commonly used filter for seawater sampling, including by the [PMEL Ocean Molecular Ecology Program](https://www.pmel.noaa.gov/ocean-molecular-ecology/) and the [NOAA CalCOFI Ocean Genomics](https://calcofi.com/index.php?option=com_content&view=category&layout=blog&id=234&Itemid=1142) group.
-This extraction protocol from sterivex samples has been demonstrated to generate sufficient DNA yields while minimizing contamination (Spens et al. 2017, Shea et al. 2023).
+The OSU CGRB/CQLS group performed the following extraction methods on PMEL OME sterivex, 45 mm disc filters, and 25 mm disc filters per discussion with McAllister.
+For the sterivex filters, the [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683) protocol is a widely used, highly reproducible, minimizes contamination, and easily executable DNA extraction protocol from Sterivex filters.
+Other fitting methods were apopted for the disc filters.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been used to extract DNA from tens of thousands of filtered seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
-Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).
+This protocol has been used to extract DNA from filtered seawater samples from two 2020 cruises in the U.S. Arctic and coast of Alaska.

 ### Personnel Required

 One person with molecular biology experience.

 ### Safety

+TBD

 Buffer AW1 from the DNeasy Blood & Tissue Kit contains guanidine hydrochloride and is classified as category 4 for acute toxicity [(Safety Data Sheet)](https://www.qiagen.com/binary/resource/sds/800000000214-en-GB-IE--1/214-BufferAW1-en-GB-IE--1.00000.pdf).
 Additional care should be taken when working with this buffer.
 For other reagents, standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to chemicals.